"You can trace every sickness, disease and ailment to a mineral deficiency."

 - Dr. Linus Pauling, Nobel Prize in Chemistry

-Magnesium is an essential macromineral and electrolyte, required for hundreds (some say thousands) of biochemical processes within the body.
-It's important for protein synthesis, metabolic health, cardiovascular health, muscle function, nerve cellular communication, preventing cancer, shrinking tumors, and much more.
+Magnesium is an essential macromineral and electrolyte, required for thousands of biochemical processes within the body.
+It's important for protein synthesis (it activates 3,751 proteins (Piovesan et al, 2012) and thousands of enzyme systems), metabolic health, cardiovascular health, muscle function, nerve cellular communication, preventing cancer, shrinking tumors, and much more.

 Magnesium deficiency is very common today among humans and animals.
 It often goes undiagnosed, and fails to be recognized as the root cause of various illnesses.
 Chronic or severe magnesium deficiency leads to a wide variety of symptoms and diseases.